 Colin was a fresh faced 18-year-old when he had his first taste of the trading standards career that was to define his professional life.
 1975 saw him joining North Yorkshire's Consumer Protection Department, qualifying three years later.
-He was always one to focus on solutions and not barriers and he soon knew that trading standards was a service that strived to make a real difference to people's lives, a mantra etched into his professional ethos.
+He was always one to focus on solutions and not barriers, and he soon knew that trading standards was a service that strived to make a real difference to people's lives, a mantra etched into his professional ethos.

-46 years on and Colin's hugely impressive career track record serves to illustrate what an awesome difference he has made.
-He will himself contrast the £25 fine a quayside fishmonger received in 1975 for failing to make the weight of kippers known to purchasers to a recent result secured by his NTS Regional Investigations Team resulting in a total of 38 years imprisonment and repayment of over £6m through confiscation of assets.
-A seven handed conspiracy defrauding more than a million consumers buying government services via copycat websites.
+46 years on and Colin's hugely impressive track record serves to illustrate what an awesome difference he has made.
+He himself will contrast the £25 fine a quayside fishmonger received in 1975 for failing to make the weight of kippers known to purchasers to a recent result secured by his NTS Regional Investigations Team, which resulted in a total of 38 years' imprisonment and repayment of over £6m through confiscation of assets.
+A seven-handed conspiracy defrauding more than a million consumers buying Government services via copycat websites.

 In 1980 Colin moved to Humberside where he was inspired by the likes of Eddie Furniss and the late Dave Bucknall.
-In the 16 years there his career accelerated and he became a national expert on professional and investigative practice, producing training notes and delivering training courses across his region and beyond.
-His articles in TS Today evidenced his unique expertise and experience including ground breaking pieces like 'Equipped to Cheat' which took colleagues to new levels on robust investigation, premises searches, enforcement tools and much more.
-Colin was motivated to share knowledge, drive enthusiasm and expertise and to see his profession taking the real criminals out.
+In the 16 years he spent there, his career accelerated and he became a national expert on professional and investigative practice, producing training notes and delivering training courses across his region and beyond.
+His articles in TS Today evidenced his unique expertise and experience, including ground breaking pieces like 'Equipped to Cheat', which took colleagues to new levels on robust investigation, premises searches, enforcement tools and much more.